 This is where you can experiment with how much coffee you put in the coffee filter.
 The more you put in, the stronger the coffee will be, while the less you put in, the less strong your coffee will be.
 It’s relatively simple.
 And because Keurig brew individual cup sizes, everyone can customize how strong or weak they like their coffee to taste.

-Be sure to wash out your filters after each use thoroughly.
+Be sure to wash out your filters after each brewing process.
 Leftover coffee buildup can lead to bitter-tasting coffee.